-Find out about possible symptoms of advanced prostate cancer and when to see your doctor.
+The symptoms of advanced prostate cancer depend on where the cancer has spread to.
+Find out about the possible symptoms and when to see your doctor.

 Advanced prostate cancer means that a cancer that began in the prostate gland has spread to another part of the body.
 If your cancer has spread you might:

 - feel very tired (fatigue)

 - have weight loss for no known reason